 Is the Cost of Residential Rehab Worth It?

-Mile High Recovery is located in the heart of Denver, the mile-high city known for its energy and endless sunny days.
-That energy and light can help you as you launch onto your sobriety journey with Mile High Recovery.
+Mile High Recovery Center is located in the heart of Denver, the mile-high city known for its energy and endless sunny days.
+That energy and light can help you as you launch onto your sobriety journey with Mile High Recovery Center.
 We want to help you access the treatment you need to get where you want to be – a healthy state of sobriety and well-being.

 Our staff is waiting for your outreach so they can answer any questions you have about the cost of inpatient rehab, the evidence-based treatments that work best for your addiction, and how it all works.
 Our phone number is 303-268-2144, and we also have an easy online form you can fill out to receive a quick response from someone who can help.